mamteshku/-Deploying-Nodejs-App-with-mongodb-database-on-Amazon-ec2/README.md

-These are the steps
+# These are the steps

-    Launch a new ec2 instance from Amazon Web Service.
-    Setup SSH Connection to connect ec2 instance Install Nodejs using nvm
+1. Create an AWS account
+2. Launch an EC2 instance
+3. SSH into your instance
-    Install MongoDB database
+4. Install Node.js
-    Setup Nodejs (Express) App
+5. Install Git and clone repository from GitHub
+6. Start the node.js app
+7. Keep the app running
+8. Move the app to port 80 (not really)
+9. Configure Nginx to autostart on instance reboot

-# Step 1 # create a new ec2 instance from Amazon Web Service.
+# Step 1  create a new ec2 instance from Amazon Web Service.

-To create a new instance, you should have an active account on AWS.After logging to Aws

-select an ec2 option from Services
+To create a new instance, you should have an active account on AWS.After logging to Aws select an ec2 option from Services
 Then click on Launch Instance button after that you’ll land to below page.

 Then select one image from list of options.
 Please select an image according to your requirement and whichever is suitable for you.
 So in my case I’ll select Amazon Linux.